Jiyakumari04/OIBSIP/WebDev-L2-Tribute-Page/README.md

 her published poetry collections, and her death while treating plague patients — all paraphrased into original wording for this page.

-## Notes for submission
-- Screenshot the hero section and at least one content section before pushing.
-- Record the demo video per the SIP Task List workflow (2-second title card, then a scroll-through of the full page).